2sic/2sxc-docs/2sxc Docs Generator/js-code/toolbars/buttons.md

 When you create custom buttons in a floating toolbar you can customize everything including the icon and more.
 This is explained here.

+> [!WARNING]
+> Old Complicated Stuff
+>
+> This is old complicated stuff which you shouldn't need any more.
+> We left it in the docs because we're not sure if some people still use this.
+> But we strongy urge you not to use it, and use the simple toolbar APIs instead.

 Buttons are of html, basically a `<a click="...">[some-icon]</a>`.
 When the button is created, it must already know what it's for, which is why the command must be prepared when the button is created.

 ## How to use